MirMonajir244/MirMonajir244/README.md

 - 👋 Hi, I’m @Mir Monajir
-- 👀 I’m interested in ...Cyber Security
-- 🌱 I’m currently learning ...B.tech Cse specilization with Cyber Security and Devops
+- 👀 3rd year B.tech CSE student Major with Cyber Security and DevOps
-- 💞️ I’m looking to collaborate on ...Any security related tools
+- 💞️ I’m looking to collaborate on ...Any API and security related tools
 - 📫 How to reach me ...Jus Dm me on mirmonajir2017@gmail.com

 <!---